woolnerd/EraBnB/README.md

 Hello and Welcome to Erabnb!
 Erabnb is a clone of the website Airbnb, that provides user many of the features they know and love from the original: book/cancel a stay at a hosted home, create your own listing with multiple photos uploaded, create, edit and delete reviews on listings!

+Our twist is that our listings are grouped by decades from the 50's to the 90's.
+For all those design and architecture afficionados, here is your chance to time-travel through incredible homes with stunning, period-specific decor.

 Check it out here --> (https://erabnb.herokuapp.com/#/)

 ## Splash Page